sarah-antillia/Image-Segmentation-Kidney-Tumor/README.md

 <pre>
 1 Select mask files having an adequately large bounding box around each segmentated region.
 2 Select image files corresponding to the selected mask files.
-3 Create flipped and mirrored mask and image files from the selected masks and images.
+3 Create flipped, mirrored and shrinked mask and image files from the selected masks and images.
 </pre>

 The created <b>Kits19-master</b> dataset has the following folder structure.<br>